repeatedly/denv/README.md

 prefer not to use shell integration, you may simply set the `DENV_VERSION` variable yourself:

-    $ export DENV_VERSION=jruby-1.6.4
+    $ export DENV_VERSION=2.058

 ### <a name="section_3.4"></a> 3.4 denv versions

-Lists all Ruby versions known to denv, and shows an asterisk next to the currently active version.
+Lists all D versions known to denv, and shows an asterisk next to the currently active version.

     $ denv versions